b-mc-g/G-CD_Week4_Project/README.md

             independent_tidy_data_set.txt

 # How the script works

 The detailled working of the script is described using comments in the R script itself.
-In general
-data is read into dat frames for ease of working
+The main areas of the script are divided into data downloading and unzipping and Sections ( 1 to 4) that correspondapproximately with the tasks defined in the assignment definition.

+Section 1 - Goals of this section are
+    Use descriptive activity names to name the activities in the data set Appropriately label the data set with descriptive variable names Section 2 - Goal of this section is
+    Merge the training and the test sets to create one data set Section 3 - Goal of this section is
+    Extract only the measurements on the mean and standard deviation for each measurement Section 4 - Goal of this section is
+    From the data set above, data_mean_std_activity_descriptors, , create a second, independent tidy data set with the average of each variable for each activity and each subject

+Section 2 and 3 overlap in that they both deal with changing labels into more readable forms for different data frames.